josefha/ChessMacOSApplication/README.md

 # Chess
 Almost a complete Chess Game with a graphical interface for MacOS implemented with Swift and X-Code.
+- I started this project to get more comfortable with Swift and X-code.

 TODO:
 Finalize Checkmate.